Safest Places to Visit in Mexico

 Move over, Golden Gate Bridge.
 Mexico's version of San Francisco has Mayan ruins, historic forts and beautiful beaches.

-Criteria for safe destinations
+Criteria for Safe Destinations

 We included San Francisco de Campeche on this list for the following reasons: